Information about long file names

 cd "program files"

-If you have exited Windows to a MS-DOS prompt or booted from a bootable diskette, you will need to use the short file naming convention.
+If you have exited Windows to a MS-DOS prompt or booted from a bootable diskette, you need to use the short file naming convention.
 For example, if the directory you were trying to get into is "Program Files" you would need to type:

 Note: Users running later versions of Microsoft Windows such as Microsoft Windows 2000 or Windows XP can use spaces in a MS-DOS shell without using the quotes, however, this will not work with all commands.